armielgonzzz/Data-Engineering-Project-Showcase/etl_to_mysql/README.md

-# ETL Pipeline with Pandas and PostgreSQL
+# ETL Pipeline with Pandas and MySQL

 ## **Overview**

-In this project, we apply Data modelling with Postgres and build an ETL pipeline using Python.
+In this project, we apply Data modelling with MySQL and build an ETL pipeline using Python.
 We're give a dataset of the stats of all the teams participating in USA NCAA.
 We are to build a pipeline that will transform the dataset leaving only the teams that are competing in this year's March Madness.
-After transforming the dataset, this will be inserted in our database in PostgreSQL.
+After transforming the dataset, this will be inserted in our database in MySQL.

 ## Schema